 Typology of Codependents

-(ii) Codependence that is geared to cope with the codependent's fear of losing control.
+(ii) Codependency that is geared to cope with the codependent's fear of losing control.
 By feigning helplessness and neediness such codependents coerce their environment into ceaselessly catering to their needs, wishes, and requirements.
-These codependents are "drama queens" and their life is a kaleidoscope of instability and chaos.
+These codependents are labile "drama queens" and their life is a kaleidoscope of instability and chaos.
 They refuse to grow up and force their nearest and dearest to treat them as emotional and/or physical invalids.
 They deploy their self-imputed deficiencies and disabilities as weapons.

 Both these types of codependents use emotional blackmail and, when necessary, threats to secure the presence and blind compliance of their "suppliers".

 (iii) Vicarious codependents live through others.
 They "sacrifice" themselves in order to glory in the accomplishments of their chosen targets.
 They subsist on reflected light, on second-hand applause, and on derivative achievements.
-They have no personal history, having suspended their wishes, preferences, and dreams in favour of another's.
+They have no personal history, having suspended their lives, wishes, preferences, and dreams in favour of another's.

 From my book "Malignant Self Love - Narcissism Revisited":

-Also called "covert narcissist", this is a co-dependent who depends exclusively on narcissists (narcissist-co-dependent).
+A subtype of "covert narcissist", this is a co-dependent who depends exclusively on narcissists (narcissist-co-dependent).
 If you are living with a narcissist, have a relationship with one, if you are married to one, if you are working with a narcissist, etc. – it does NOT mean that you are an inverted narcissist.

 To "qualify" as an inverted narcissist, you must CRAVE to be in a relationship with a narcissist, regardless of any abuse inflicted on you by him/her.
 You must ACTIVELY seek relationships with narcissists and ONLY with narcissists, no matter what your (bitter and traumatic) past experience has been.
 You must feel EMPTY and UNHAPPY in relationships with ANY OTHER kind of person.
 Only then, and if you satisfy the other diagnostic criteria of a Dependent Personality Disorder, can you be safely labelled an 'inverted narcissist'."

 (iv) “Codependent or Borderline narcissists” oscillate between periods of clinging and other codependent behavior patterns (which they interpret as “intimacy”) and eras of aloofness, detachment, and emotional neglect and abandonment (which they regard as legitimate and the only possible manifestations of their personal autonomy and space.)
-They also tend to form with their intimate partner a shared psychosis.
+They also tend to form with their intimate partner a shared psychosis (folie a deux).
 These are all the outcomes of their overwhelming and all-pervasive abandonment anxiety: they either smother their partner in an attempt to forestall desertion – or they pre-emptively abandon ship, thus avoiding hurt and maintaining an illusion of control over the situation ("I walked out on her and dumped her, not the other way around.")

 The codependent deploys strategies such as merger (becoming one with her intimate partner while renouncing all personal autonomy and independence of both of them, up to a point of shared psychosis); coextensivity (the “ventriloquist defense”: insisting that the partner mind-reads her and acts in ways that reflect her inner psychological states and moods); and shifting boundaries (using behavioural unpredictability and ambient uncertainty to induce paralysing dependence in the partner.)